 Substance and Behavioral Addictions and Interventions

-Substance and behavioral addictions is not a moral issue.
+Substance and behavioral addictions are not a moral issues.
 Addiction is a chronic, progressive disease of the reward system and other functions of the brain.
 Addiction can affect some or all aspects of one’s life and the lives of others who care about the addict.